Academic Progress Policy

 Conditions for receiving financial aid:

-- Students must demonstrate that they are qualified to enroll in postsecondary education by having a high school diploma or general Educational Development (GED) certificate, or by passing an approved Ability-to-Benefit (ATB) test.
+- Students must demonstrate that they are qualified to enroll in postsecondary education by having a high school diploma or general Educational Development (GED) certificate, or admitted through Ability-to-Benefit.

 - Students must meet satisfactory academic progress standards in accordance with the College’s academic standing policy and the Financial Aid Academic Progress Policy.

 - Students must be a U.S. citizen or eligible non-citizen with a valid social security number.